-The Division of Strategic Enrollment Services includes the offices of Undergraduate Admissions, Recruitment, New Student Orientation, Financial Aid, Scholarship, and the Registrar.
+The Office of Strategic Enrollment Services includes the offices of Undergraduate Admissions, Recruitment, New Student Orientation, Financial Aid, Scholarship, and the Registrar.
 Additionally, we have a One-Stop Center to streamline the information assistance process for our students who visit us in Wilder Tower or call us on the telephone.
 All of our offices are located in Wilder Tower and are open Monday through Friday from 8:00 am to 4:30 pm (extended hours during peak registration periods).

 The Vice Provost’s office staff and the unit leadership are featured below.
 We are committed to offering excellence in service to our current and prospective students in an effort to support the attainment of higher education goals for our students.

 Vice Provost for Academic Affairs and Strategic Enrollment

 Dr. James Earl Orr, Jr. serves as Vice Provost for Academic Affairs and Strategic Enrollment.
 Dr. Orr supports the Provost in the operations of the Office of the Provost and is responsible for assuring a coherent approach to the management of academic affairs, taking the lead role in policy development and evaluating university, college, and departmental policies, plans, and processes in relation to other University policies.
 Under the direction of the Provost, Dr. Orr provides assurance of quality educational undergraduate and graduate education in all colleges, schools, and the library systems.
 He spearheads campus-wide academic planning and oversees assessment and planning for all academic units and programs.
 Dr. Orr also provides administrative oversight for Institutional Research, Institutional Effectiveness and Accreditation, and the Division of Strategic Enrollment Services.